yesmkaran/Inferential-Statistics/README.md

 A positive axillary nodes are lymph nodes in the area of armpit to which cancer has spread (wikipedia).
 That means, fewer number of positive axillary nodes detected in a person is more likely to survive.
 This prediction of what result might be can be prove by using statistical test.

 # Experimental Design

+Out of all types of analysis such as z-test, t-test, ANOVA (Analysis of Variance), chi-squared test, and regression learned during the  course, I choose to pick independent t-test to find statistical difference between the means of two samples from the given dataset because we know if only two sample means are to be compared, t-test is preferable or else if more than two sample means are to be compared, ANOVA is used.
+The reason why I didn't choose the z-test and chi-squared test is because the z-test requires population data (like mean and standard deviation) which we don't have and the chi-squared test requires both dependent and independent variable to be categorical in nature.
+Also, regression analysis was not preferable to perform the statistical test, because the dependent variable in our case is not continuous rather categorical.

+#